House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Greenworks 40V vs Ryobi 40V

 This head-to-head is probably one of the closest races you can have between the two brands.
-Both chainsaws make quick, quiet work out of sturdy wood with very little difficulty.
-Both the Greenworks and Ryobi chainsaws are easy to handle and manipulate weighing in at right around 10 pounds.
+Both chainsaws make quick, quiet work out of sturdy wood with minimal difficulty.
+Both the Greenworks and Ryobi chainsaws are easy to handle and manipulate, weighing in at right around 10 pounds.

-But we have to give it to the Greenworks chainsaw.
-And it has everything to do with the battery life.
-You can just make more cuts with the Greenworks.
+But we have to give it to the Greenworks chainsaw, which has everything to do with the battery life.
+You can make more cuts with the Greenworks model.

 When comparing the two brands, it can be a pretty close call.
-Each excels in different areas and can be better than the other depending upon the situation.
+Each excels in different areas and can be better than the other, depending on the situation.

 Performance